• Skip to primary navigation

 Two O’Clock Creek Campground

 One of the best spots to explore the western parts of David Thompson Country, the Two O’Clock Creek Campground is small but mighty.
-With excellent views, the 22 non-serviced sites are found 64 kms west of Nordegg.
-Popular in winter as well as summer, there are excellent opportunities for hiking, mountain biking, rock climbing, cross country skiing, and ice climbing nearby.
+With excellent views, the 22 non-serviced sites are found 64 km west of Nordegg.
+Popular in winter and summer, there are excellent opportunities for hiking, mountain biking, rock climbing, cross-country skiing, and ice climbing nearby.

-There are no reservations possible, so it’s best to get here as early as possible.
+No reservations are possible, so it’s best to get here as early as possible.
 For more about the Two O’Clock Creek Campground, including rates, click here.

 Harlech Campground